rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

 - Copy all manifests and OCI container images as required to the Kubernetes control node

-- Ensure a docker registry is available
+- Ensure a container registry is available

 - The Kubernetes cluster admin can configure the existing bare metal worker nodes or register fresh bare metal worker nodes with labels.
 For example, a label like `node.type: TXT-ENABLED` or `node.type: SUEFI-ENABLED` respectively for `TXT/SUEFI` enabled servers can be used by the cluster admin to distinguish the baremetal worker node and the same label can be used in ISECL Agent pod configuration to schedule on all worker nodes marked with the label.
 The same label is being used as default in the Kubernetes manifests.
 This can be edited in `k8s/manifests/ta/daemonset.yml` , `k8s/manifests/wla/daemonset.yml`